OUR PLAYFUL BIRDS!!

 How exactly do you confirm the sex of a parrot??
 Well, one must first get a blood sample or other DNA sample from the bird and send it in to the Veterinarian.
 It

 takes a few days for the DNA test to come back, but this is the only way to tell if you are the proud parronts of a bouncing baby boy parrot or a pink one.
-There
+Cody's

-the DNA sample for us, so the hard part was done.
-As for Abbey and Bradley we will just have to wait to see who lays an egg and who doesn't.
+breeder had already taken a blood sample from him right after he hatched, so the hard part was done.
+As for Abbey and Bradley we will just have to wait to see

 Hobbies: Playing with a stack of Legos, especially if someone builds the tower for me